alexkasema/alx-backend-storage/0x00-MySQL_Advanced/README.md

 * Column names must be: band_name and lifespan (in years until 2022 - please use 2022 instead of YEAR(CURDATE()))
 * You should use attributes formed and split for computing the lifespan Your script can be executed on any database
+## 4-store.sql
+Write a SQL script that creates a trigger that decreases the quantity of an item after adding a new order.

+Quantity in the table items can be negative.

+Context: Updating multiple tables for one action from your application can generate issue: network disconnection, crash, etc… to keep your data in a good shape, let MySQL do it for you!